therishabhsharma03/S3ver/README.md

 ## Contributing

-We welcome contributions to S3ver!
+I welcome contributions to S3ver!
 Please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and test thoroughly.